Faraday cage: Faraday cage

 Faraday cages are Faraday shields that have holes in them and are therefore more complex to analyze.
 Whereas continuous shields essentially attenuate all wavelengths whose skin depth in the hull material is less than the thickness of the hull, the holes in a cage may permit shorter wavelengths to pass through or set up "evanescent fields" (oscillating fields that do not propagate as EM waves) just beyond the surface.
-The shorter the wavelength, the better it passes through a mesh of given size.
+The shorter the wavelength, the better it passes through a mesh of a given size.
 Thus, to work well at short wavelengths (i.e., high frequencies), the holes in the cage must be smaller than the wavelength of the incident wave.